Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft

 13. Nesting Cups

 I love these little nesting cups.
-Choose a color that accents your décor and then make these for your own.
+Choose a color that accents your décor and then make a few for yourself.

 14. Yarn Owl

 This yarn craft, which is inspired by the art of the Huichol indigenous people of Mexico, is simple but oh so beautiful.
-Go to Happy Hooligans for the directions.
+Go to Happy Hooligans for directions.

 15. Snowflake Coasters